Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/01/an-early-vision-of-typescript-generics.md

 var repository = new NameRepository();
 var name = repository.getById(1);
 ```

-So our repository requires the generic type &lt;T&gt; to be a class that implements the Entity interface (although you still use the “extends” keyword when defining a type constraint), so you can’t just pass any type argument you like.
+So our repository requires the generic type <> to be a class that implements the Entity interface (although you still use the “extends” keyword when defining a type constraint), so you can’t just pass any type argument you like.

 The implementations of Repository tell the Repository interface the type they operate on, which means they can now return their specific type, not the interface.
 Our name variable doesn’t need a cast, it will be of type Name, because that is what a NameRepository returns.